 The first option is a terminal degree for those wishing to advance their career in K-12 education while enrolled in the teaching credential program.
-You will add breadth to your understanding by learning research techniques specific to music education, participating in classes on designing and implementing curricula, and taking part in seminars on secondary education.
-And you will add depth through fieldwork and a master’s thesis in an area of your particular interest.
-We have scheduled classes late in the day, to allow you to participate even if you have a full-time position.
+Students learn research techniques specific to music education, participate in classes on designing and implementing curricula, and seminars on secondary education.
+In addition, students complete fieldwork and a master’s thesis in an area of interest, in consultation with the faculty.

 The second option is preparation for doctoral study and is an opportunity for teachers with a credential and two years of experience to lay the groundwork for advanced studies.
-In addition to classes in research methods specific to music education and in curricular development, you are encouraged to take non-music classes in areas related to your particular interest, further honing your knowledge in areas you may wish to explore at the doctoral level.
+In addition to classes in research methods specific to music education and in curricular development, students are encouraged to take non-music classes in areas related to future doctoral study.
+Many classes are scheduled after working hours.

 Music History Emphasis

 Prepared to study.
 Prepared to teach others.
 Prepared to teach yourself.

 Surrounded by vibrant classical music and vital cultural life in San Francisco, our music history students advance to careers in college and university teaching; or as doctoral students.
 Graduates in the Music History Emphasis are well-equipped to continue research in their topic areas after graduating.
 Classes and seminar topics include music research techniques and study music of all periods.